oxyplot/oxyplot-contrib/.github/CONTRIBUTING.md

 ## Merging

-When the PR is submitted, Appveyor will build the code and report if the build was successful.
+When the PR is submitted, GitHub will build the code and report if the build was successful.
 A team member will then review the PR, and merge the branch if everything looks OK.

 If there are some issues with the PR, you must